-Heather Lott, Teacher Leader, Professional Development, Madison Metropolitan School District
+Heather Lott, Learning Coordinator, James Madison Memorial High School, Madison Metropolitan School District

 Tim Mommaerts, Associate Principal, Waunakee School District

-Tim began his career in education as a HS Science teacher in 1995 teaching mainly Biology, Physical Science, and Microbiology at Watertown HS.
+Tim began his career in education as a HS Science teacher in 1995 teaching mainly biology, physical Science, and microbiology at Watertown High School.
 He received his Master’s in Educational Leadership from Marion College in the Spring of 2000 and moved into the Assistant Principal position at Watertown HS that Fall.
 After serving since 2005 as Assistant Principal at Waunakee High School, in 2014 he accepted the Associate Principal position at Waunakee Intermediate School .
 In 2007 he became the administrative liaison on the Steering Committee for the Dane County New Teacher Project and currently serves as a District Council member and Board Member.
 Over the last 5 years he has facilitated NTC professional development for DCNTP Principal Breakfasts, AWSA conferences, and at the Summer Edgewood Conference.

 Ruthie Schaap, Teacher, Marshall Public Schools

 Ruthie is a second grade teacher at Marshall School District.
 This is her third year as a DCNTP board member, where she represents the teacher perspective.
 Ruthie is in her fifth year of teaching, currently teaching second graders, but she has also taught sixth grade.
 She graduated from the University of Wisconsin – Madison with degrees in elementary education and psychology.
 Outside of school, Ruthie loves to spend time with family, friends, and her dog, Howard, either at the lake or doing just about anything that allows us to laugh.